Visual Supports for 10 Key Social Thinking Vocabulary Concepts

 Important note: Teach the concepts first

-The visual supports are intended for use as the concepts are introduced and used on an ongoing basis to remind adults and students to keep these concepts alive across all settings.
-The product offers no teaching instruction; to learn how to teach each of the concepts and the sequence we suggest, check out our free webinars in the series “10 Core Concepts.”
+The visual supports are intended to be introduced and used on an ongoing basis to remind adults (professionals and parents) and students (neurotypical and Neurodivergent) to keep these concepts in the forefront of their thoughts across settings.
+The product offers no teaching instruction but rather is intended as a visual tool and/or reminder.
+To learn how to teach each of the concepts, check out the free webinar series “10 Core Concepts.”
 Each webinar offers best practices and resources for teaching one of the 10 concepts to students in different age groups.
-We strongly encourage introducing one concept a month to give time for students and staff to understand the depth and complexity of the idea.
-These concepts get to the root of social-emotional learning for every individual, typically developing or with social learning challenges.
-Students with social learning challenges will need extra time and attention to learn and use these concepts.
-Additionally, members of our Social Thinking Training & Speakers’ Collaborative are available for in-person school trainings to guide teams in how to implement the teaching of 10 core Social Thinking concepts in 10 months in mainstream classrooms or for school-wide adoption; we also provide more in-depth teachings for special education teams.
+We strongly encourage introducing one concept a month to give time for students and staff to understand the depth and embed the vocabulary into daily routine teaching.
+Students with social learning differences and/or challenges may need extra time and attention to learn and use these concepts.
+Additionally, members of our Social Thinking Training & Speakers’ Collaborative are available for in-person school trainings to guide teams in how to implement these 10 core Social Thinking concepts in 10 months for schoolwide or districtwide adoption.
 To learn more about our trainings, contact email@example.com.

 The 10 Social Thinking Vocabulary concepts: